Is recreational marijuana legal in New York? Is Medicinal marijuana legal in New York? What about CBD? Find out in this article.

 According to the research paper 'An Analysis of Alternatives to New York City's Current Marijuana Arrest and Detention Policy' in the 1990s:

 "The number of NYPD arrests for smoking marijuana in public view (MPV) increased from 3,000 in 1994 to over 50,000 in 2000, and have been about 30,000 in the mid 2000s."

-Many have argued that the MPV laws disproportionately affected minority groups, and in response, the 2014 mayor Bill de Blasio directed the NYPD to cease arrests and instead issue tickets to those caught publicly using cannabis.
+Many have argued that the MPV laws disproportionately affected minority groups, and in response, the 2014 Mayor of the State Bill de Blasio directed the NYPD to cease arrests and instead issue tickets to those caught publicly using cannabis.

 Is Medical Marijuana Legal in New York?

 While New York may be lagging behind on the recreational front, the five-borough state is among the 33 states which have legalized medicinal marijuana for qualifying conditions.

 In 2016, under Mayor Bill de Blasio, medical marijuana was made legal upon prescription, for those suffering from chronic pain, seizures, HIV, nausea, Parkinsons, Epilepsy, Multiple Sclerosis, PTSD and several other symptoms.
 Though smoking in public remains illegal even for medicinal purposes, so most patients will opt for alternative form factors that aren't smokeable like tinctures or capsules.